tobiasbriones/blog/mathswe/eng/uiux/platform/feat/new-article-and-code-navigation-features-2023-09-09/index.md

-Recall that GitHub is a dev abstraction (lower-level), and using the web app (i.e., mathsoftware.engineer) to browse has the premium advantage of being a first-class experience (you don't exit the platform).
+Recall that GitHub is a dev abstraction (lower-level), and using the web app (i.e., mathsoftware.engineer) to browse has the premium advantage of being a first-class experience (you don't exit the platform[^x]).

+[^x]: Relatable with the math closure principle: **enjoy an uninterrupted
+    workflow in MathSwe, as any operation you perform in MathSwe stays in MathSwe** 🔢

 ![EP GitHub Code Navigation](static/ep-github-code-navigation.png)